sxyazi/go-collection/README.md

   </details>

-- KeyBy: Retrieves a collection with the value of the given key as the identifier (if there are duplicate keys, only the last one will be kept).
+- `KeyBy` retrieves a collection with the value of the given key as the identifier (if there are duplicate keys, only the last one will be kept).
 Supports all values supported by `AnyGet`

   <details>
   <summary>Examples</summary>